CAREER QUICK FACTS:

 In 2015, Iowa’s seven true road victories were the most by a Hawkeye team since 1987.
 And in the NCAA Tournament, McCaffery and the Hawkeyes posted the largest margin of victory ever in a 7/10 match-up, beating 10th-seeded Davidson, 83-52, in the second round.
 The 31-point win was the largest by any Hawkeye team in a postseason game.

 McCaffery and the Hawkeyes have made Carver-Hawkeye Arena one of the most feared arenas to play in nationally.
 Fans have embraced McCaffery and his team’s style of play, with attendance increasing by more than 50 percent since 2010.
-Iowa sold out a combined 33 games the last six seasons, including 11 in 2014.
 The Hawkeyes won a school-record 18 home contests in 2013.
 Iowa won 13 consecutive home contests in 2019-20, its second-longest win streak inside Carver-Hawkeye Arena in a single season.
+The Hawkeyes have won 14 or more home games each of the last five seasons (2019-23).

 Under McCaffery’s direction, Iowa won 20 or more games four straight seasons (2013-16), the program’s longest streak in 15 years.
 The Hawkeyes accumulated 25 victories in 2013, which equal the second-most win total in school history (20 in 2014, 23 in 2019, 22 in 2015, and 22 in 2016).